Are you using Jira in the most productive, efficient way? Make sure you're following these Jira best practices.

 You can get even more from ScriptRunner if you are familiar with Groovy scripting and JQL, but no-code customisations, built-in scripts, and a huge library of templated scripts make it easy even for beginners to get comfortable with code and unleash their imaginations with ScriptRunner.

 Pro tip from the ScriptRunner team: to boost your automation capabilities.
 It allows you to automatically combine, calculate and consolidate information from multiple sources giving you more hands-off time to focus on work that really matters.

 Find out more about ScriptRunner for Jira here.

 Best practice 3: Get ready for Jira cloud - or Data Center

 Many organisations are busy preparing for a new platform, or may have already made the switch.
-Atlassian no longer sells Jira Server licenses and as of February 2024, Server customers will no longer have access to maintenance and support.
-For many, this has triggered a move from Server to either Data Center or Cloud - but this can be a time-consuming and challenging process.
+Atlassian no longer sells Jira Server licences and as of February 2024, Server customers will no longer have access to maintenance and support.
+For many, this has triggered a move from Server to either Data Center or cloud - but this can be a time-consuming and challenging process.

 Whether you’re about to embark on a migration or are just starting to think about moving on from Server, we recommend doing your research and seeking support to help make this as smooth as possible.
 Check out our guide to migrating from Atlassian Server here.

 Best practice 4: Make Jira training a priority for yourself and your team

 Because Jira is constantly being updated, so too should your knowledge base.
 Make ongoing education a priority, both for yourself as a Jira admin and for your team of Jira users.

 Pro tip: Make training short, sharp and achievable.
 Teams respond better to hands-on training that they can access in their own time, and this is even more valuable when working remotely.
 Seek out virtual education opportunities to help encourage your team to do more in Jira.